 Your wheelchair is made of various parts and this manual describes only the main parts.
-We recommend that you become acquainted with the following terms in order to better understand your wheelchair operation:
+We recommend that you become acquainted with the following terms in order to better understand your wheelchair operation :

-- The seat consists of the seat and backrest upholstery, the backrest and armrests.
-This unit is designed to provide optimal comfort. - The swing-away footrest support or legrest: this is the supporting part between the frame and the footrest which swivels to facilitate transfers and can be removed during transport. - The footrest consists of an adjustable tube and the footplate which supports the foot. - The folding frame consists of side frames and a folding system including the seat rails.
-These parts constitute the frame, which is the supporting component of the wheelchair and its strength is well tested (checked at 125 kg and 150 kg for 50,5 55,5 & 60,5 cm seat width). - The steering tube is the connection between frame and castors; it allows the adjustment of the seat angle. - The rear wheel consists of the wheel, axle and handrim.
+• The seat consists of the seat and backrest upholstery, the backrest and armrests.
+This unit is designed to provide optimal comfort.

+• The swing-away footrest support or legrest : this is the supporting part between the frame and the footrest which swivels to facilitate transfers and can be removed during transport.

+• The footrest consists of an adjustable tube and the footplate which supports the foot.

+• The folding frame consists of side frames and a folding system including the seat rails.
+These parts constitute the frame, which is the supporting component of the wheelchair and its strength is well tested (checked at 125 kg).

+• The steering tube is the connection between frame and castors ; it allows the adjustment of the seat angle.

+• The rear wheel consists of the wheel, axle and handrim.
 The position of the rear wheels relative to the seated user determines the rearward stability and also the ease by wich the user can propel the wheelchair using the handrims.
 They are mounted on the multiple adjustment wheel support brackets.
+Changing the rear wheel position will have a significant impact on the stability of the user.

-- The castor consists of the front wheel and the fork.
-The castors provide front contact with the ground and determine the steering by the direction of the forks. - The manual brake is a parking brake.
+• The castor consists of the front wheel and the fork.
+The castors provide front contact with the ground and determine the steering by the direction of the forks.

+• The manual brake is a parking brake.
 The two manual brakes are used to secure the wheelchair when stationary.